Super Street Fighter II Turbo: 3DO Interactive Multiplayer

 For Super Street Fighter II, Capcom produced a special controller for the Sega Mega Drive/Genesis, 3DO, and Super NES that featured a traditional six-button layout.

 The 3DO port was released on November 13, 1994 in Japan, with subsequent releases in North America and Europe during the same year.
-While the graphics are more accurately reproduced compared to the previous console ports for 16-bit platforms, the game doesn't support parallax scrolling and is missing animations on characters.
+While the graphics are more accurately reproduced compared to the previous console ports for 16-bit platforms, the game does not support parallax scrolling and is missing animations on characters.
 Also, the Super versions of characters are not present.

 While often claimed to suffer from poor, stuttery performance, due to CDs of the time often having such issues, modern testing disputes these claims, and verifiable reports from the time are rare, if any exist at all.

 The soundtrack features the same remixed music from the FM Towns version of Super Street Fighter II (with a few additional remixes specific to Super Turbo).
 This port also features "CPS1 Chains", a feature that only existed in the arcade versions up until Hyper Fighting.